PreevEsk1/login-page/README.md

 # login-page
-This is a simple login page inspired by FCC
+This is a simple login page inspired by FCC under their responsive web development course.